 top of page

-Site Plans: The One Document That Can Make or Break Your Building Project
+How Cheap Site Plans can Make or Break Your Building Project [and risk council approval]

-When people think about building design, they usually picture floor plans, and finishes and sometimes elevations without always understanding them.
-Pretty pictures or renders of how it might look can be exciting but rarely do they get excited about site plans, also known as detail and contour surveys.
+When people think about building design, they usually picture floor plans, finishes, and sometimes elevations.
+However, they often overlook an essential element: site plans, also known as detail and contour surveys.

-Note that word “Foundation”.
-If you built your house on ‘Iffy’ foundations you would be asking for trouble – and so it is with Site Plans!
+Note that word “foundation.”
+If you built your house on ‘iffy’ foundations, you would be asking for trouble.
+The same applies to site plans!

 Why Site Plans Are a “Must Have” for Accurate Design